stefax/udacity-digi-mixtapes/README.md

 - Serverless is installed (check with `serverless version` or short `sls version`)
 - Node.js & npm are installed (check with `node -v` and `npm -v`)
 - Sufficient rights to an AWS account and to the AWS Management Console
+- If the serverless app should be run offline, java runtime environment needs to be installed and in the path (`java --version`)

 ## 3.2 Commands